voidmirror/tp-lab-9/ext/gtest-1.8.0/googlemock/README.md

 #### Upgrading from 1.4.0 or Earlier ####

-On platforms where the pthread library is available, Google Test and Google Mock use it in order to be thread-safe.
+On platforms where the pthread library is available, Google Test and Google Mock use it in order to be t-safe.
 For this to work, you may need to tweak your compiler and/or linker flags.
 Please see the "[Multi-threaded Tests](../googletest#multi-threaded-tests )" section in file Google Test's README for what you may need to do.